 This subtask promotes the continued pursuit and analysis of safety issues as they relate to our long-range planning efforts.
 These efforts range from the collection of crash data to the sponsoring of planning studies and initiatives to address high crash locations.
-A multidisciplinary Regional Safety Council has been developed to bring interested and involved parties to the table to address regional safety in a holistic manner.
+A multi-disciplinary Regional Safety Council has been developed to bring interested and involved parties to the table to address regional safety in a holistic manner.

-- Expand the Regional Quick Clearance Towing Program, Tow and Go, to other areas in the region.
-(TPF, CMAQ, and STBG) - Provide Traffic Incident Management Training to first responders.
-(TPF, CMAQ, and STBG) - Host quarterly meetings for Transportation Systems Maintenance and Operations subcommittee for the Transportation Advisory Committee.
+- Operate and expand the Regional Quick Clearance Towing Program, Tow and Go, to other areas in the region.
+(CMAQ and STBG) - Provide Traffic Incident Management Training to first responders.
+(STBG) - Host quarterly meetings for Transportation Systems Maintenance and Operations subcommittee for the Transportation Advisory Committee.
+(TPF)